code-warrior/web-dev-env-config-files/README.md

 This repository contains configuration, or config, files required to stand up a web development environment in Mac OS X, v10.13.x, for classes in web development and design that I teach.
 Windows is only partially supported.
 The config files create an environment that makes it easy for me to help you, and for you to help each other.

+**Note**: All the following files expect [IBM’s Plex Mono font](https://github.com/IBM/plex/releases/tag/v1.0.2) to already have been installed onto your machine.

 ---

 ## Spectacle keyboard shortcuts file (Mac only)